atimpone/aws-foundation-journey/1-dev-environments/2-5-set-up-shared-dev-network.md

 Once you've determined the VPC CIDR block, breaking it down into an equal size block per subnets is straightforward.

 1. Access the [Visual Subnet Calculator](http://www.davidc.net/sites/default/subnets/subnets.html)
+2. Enter your network address without the mask portion `/nn` the `Network Address` field.
-2. Enter the size of your VPC block in the "Mask bits" field and click "Update".
+3. Enter the size of allocated block in the `Mask bits` field.
+4. Click `Update`.
-3. In the table at the bottom, click the "Divide" links to start subdividing the larger block into 6 blocks of equal size.
+5. In the table at the bottom, click the `Divide` links to start subdividing the larger block into 6 blocks of equal size.
-4. Note the first 6 blocks and supply them as the subnet CIDR blocks in the next step.
+6. Note the first 6 blocks and supply them as the subnet CIDR blocks in the next step.

 ## 7. Provision Development VPC